eirikhanasand/iikg2001/exam/exam22.md

 4. Minimum Security Baseline (MSB).

 ## Question 9
-The primary reason for designing Single Sign On (SSO) capabilities is to Select one alternative:
+The primary reason for designing Single Sign On (SSO) capabilities is to<br/>
+Select one alternative:

 1. Increase the security of authentication mechanisms.